jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Commissioned reports are typically forward-looking, based on a host of assumptions about what *might* happen in the future.
 This isn't how economic researchers study economic effects.
 Academic research is retrospective in nature, examining the experiences of past stadium projects based on demonstrated outcomes.
 These studies consistently find no positive economic effects.
 Though private consulting reports almost always project strong economic outcomes, the positive effects are not observable in retrospective academic reviews.

-Public policy researchers have reviewed commissioned economic impact reports to identify their failure a accurately forecast economic outcomes, finding that they often commit the following errors:
+Public policy researchers have reviewed commissioned economic impact reports to identify their failure to accurately forecast economic outcomes, finding that they often commit the following errors:

 - Treating gross consumer spending as new spending.
   - This ignores displaced local activity.